-Gideon Blatt is an associate in Ropes & Gray’s corporate department and practices primarily in the firm’s asset management group and bank regulatory practice.
+Gideon Blatt is a senior attorney in Ropes & Gray’s corporate department and practices primarily in the firm’s asset management group and bank regulatory practice.

 Gideon represents investment funds and investment advisers in regulatory, transactional and compliance matters, including fund formation, ongoing governance and operational issues, as well as derivatives and trading arrangements.

 Gideon advises a wide range of banking entities and their counterparties around the world with respect to the Volcker Rule’s proprietary trading, fund sponsorship and investment limitations on their activities.